remyla/damas-core/server-nodejs/README.md

     * `passwordHashAlgorithm`: `sha1` or `md5`
     * `secret`:  encryption salt string
     * `exp`: token expiration time in seconds
+* `db`: which Database Management System to use.
+Available: `debug`, `mongodb`.
+If unknown, it uses `debug`.
-* `mongoDB`: options to connect to the database.
+* `mongodb`: options to connect to the database.
 Keep the default values to use a mongodb located on the same machine
 * `statics`: a list of relative or absolute pathes to be served by the server.
 It contains server ressources and possible interfaces
 * `fileSystem`: the path to the indexed files root directory to serve assets from